 This policy is in addition to the RBWM Health and Safety Guidance and our Safety in School Guidance document, copies of which can be located in the Health and Safety File in the Headteacher's office and in the Office area.
 Health and Safety measure should be aimed at all members of the school community, including visitors to the school and in particular, children.
 Such measures should enable children to experience a wide range of activities safely.
-Children need to understand and manage risks that are part of their everyday life.
+Children need to understand and manage risks that are part of their everyday life using the knowledge and skills that have been taught through our vision statement.